larsondg2000/VanGogh/README.md

         The images were downloded from the National Gallery of Art: https://www.nga.gov/collection/collection-search.html

         Modern Art:
         https://www.saatchiart.com/paintings/modern

+## Dataset
-The raw images can be segragated into train, test, and vaild folders using the setup.py along with functions in the utils.py file.
+The raw images can be segregated into train, test, and vaild folders using the `setup.py` along with functions in the `utils.py` file.
+The setup randomly assigns raw images to the folders based on the following percentages:
+* Train 80%
+* Test 15%
+* Validation 5%

+At the end of the setup, the count_images() function counts all the images in the train, test, and valid folders as a check.

-For my taining, testing, and validation I used the following folder structure:
+For my training, testing, and validation I used the following folder structure:

-Data

-  test

-    not_vangogh

-    vangogh

-  train

-    not_vangogh

-    vangogh

-  valid

-    not_vangogh

-    vangogh
+Data\

+  test\

+    not_vangogh\

+    vangogh\

+  train\

+    not_vangogh\

+    vangogh\

+  valid\

+    not_vangogh\

+    vangogh\

-There are also some additional paintings in the sample_paintings folder.
+There are some additional painting images in the sample_paintings folder that are not classified.

 ## Predict
 There are three different predict functions:
-  1) predict.py:  uses the valid datasets to check the accuracy of the models
+  1) `predict.py`:  uses the valid datasets to check the accuracy of the model using the valid dataset.
-  2) predict_random.py: randomly selects five images to check and displays image along with probability and prediction.
+  2) `predict_random.py`: randomly selects five images from valid folder and displays image along with probability, prediction, and correct/incorrect prediction.
-  3) predict_image.py: used to check a single image.
+  3) `predict_image.py`: used to check a single unclassified image.

 The three predict modules load a saved model checkpoint which is configurable in the CLI.

-## Utils.py
+## Utilities
-There are some useful functions in the utils.py file:
+There are some useful functions in the `utils.py` file:
   1) Get the images counts in various folders.
   2) Check images for proper extension (useful if downloadingg images from google).
   3) Get class list and class_to_idx dictionary.